 Mr. Rousseau has been Vice-Chairman of Power Corporation and of Power Financial since 2009.
 He is a director of several Power group companies, including Great-West Lifeco, Great-West Life, Great-West Life & Annuity, London Life, Canada Life Financial, Canada Life, IGM Financial, Investors Group, Mackenzie Financial and Putnam Investments.

 Mr. Rousseau obtained a Ph.D. in Economics from the University of Western Ontario in 1973.
 In recognition for his contributions as an economist, accomplished manager, and involved citizen, he was awarded honorary doctorates from Concordia University, Université Lumière Lyon 2 (in France), Université Laval, and Université de Sherbrooke.
 In 2006, he was named a “Great Montrealer” by the Board of Trade of Metropolitan Montreal’s Academy of Great Montrealers.
+He was awarded the Ordre de Montréal with the rank of Commander on December 17, 2016.
 He was a professor of Economics at both Université Laval and Université du Québec à Montréal.
 He is Chairman of the Montreal Heart Institute Foundation and is active in a number of community and not-for-profit organizations in the sectors of health and education.
 Mr. Rousseau is Co-Founder of QG100, a network of Québec companies of global scope, and Founding President of the Shape Up Foundation, which encourages the adoption of healthy lifestyle habits at summer camps in Canada.

 Mr. Tretiak was appointed Executive Vice-President and Chief Financial Officer of Power Corporation and Power Financial in May 2012.
 He is a director of Power Financial’s subsidiary companies Great-West Lifeco and IGM Financial and a number of their subsidiaries.